VitusMaCZ/VitusMaCZ.github.io/_pages/about.md

   - /about/
 ---

-Chengzhi Ma received the B.Eng. degree in 2020 in Computer Science and Technology from Xiamen University, Xiamen, China.
-He is currently pursuing the Ph.D. degree with the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC) and the Department of Electrical and Computer Engineering (ECE), University of Macau, Macau, China.
+Chengzhi Ma received the Ph.D. degree in 2025 in Electrical and Computer Engineering (ECE) with the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), from University of Macau, Macau, China.
+He previously received the B.Eng. degree in 2020 in Computer Science and Technology from Xiamen University, Xiamen, China.
 His main research interests aim for the physical layer transmission technology for next-generation wireless communications, including massive MIMO, reconfigurable distributed antenna and reflecting surface (RDARS), reconfigurable intelligent surface (RIS), mmWave communication, transceiver design, convex optimization, and wireless communication prototype.

 # Contact